(this post has subject headings so scroll down to the bits you want to read, and ignore the other bits if you are not interested)1. a general intro

 1. guard watch tower; 2. inside one of the wooden accommodation barracks (only a couple of these remain standing - the rest were burnt by the nazis in 1945; 3. part of gas chamber (in this underground chamber, the corpses were brought after gassing so valuables could be removed before cremation); 4. the train tracks (taken from main entry tower, gas chambers are at the far end, with camp sectors to left and right.

-when it's a fashion item across several european countries...
+9. general reflections #1: when is a keffiye NOT a sign of solidarity with the palestinian struggle?when it's a fashion item across several european countries...

 people wear these things in all sorts of colours without even the slightest skerrick of political reasoning. i have been seeing them around ever since russia. as you can see in this photo, if you don't like the red and white or the black and white ones, you can just buy one that has been dyed purple instead. yes that's right ladies and gentlemen! no longer do you have to wade through years of annoying political debate about sovereignty, factional background and tactics of struggle to work out whether you will wear red, black or possibly green, on a white background. now, ladies and gentlemen, you can choose! diversity! choice! forget the politics, and just concentrate on looking good! and not that people shouldn't wear them to auschwitz (in fact when done with progressive political consciousness this would probably be a very powerful gesture of solidarity among the oppressed of the past and present), but it was just weird to be at that place and watch people walking around with bright purple or dyed yellow arafatski, seemingly oblivious to anything but whether it matched their shoes.